-There are three Fellowship exams and each has a unique and targeted approach to assessing a candidate's knowledge and ability:
+There are three Fellowship exams, and each has a unique and targeted approach to assessing a candidate's knowledge and ability:

 - Applied Knowledge Test (AKT).
-The AKT is designed to test the application of knowledge in the clinical context of Australian general practice, rather than just knowledge per se.
-The AKT comprises 150 multiplechoice questions. - Key Feature Problem (KFP).
+The AKT is designed to test the application of knowledge in the clinical context of Australian general practice.
+The AKT comprises 150 single best answer questions. - Key Feature Problem (KFP).
 The KFP is designed to assess clinical decision making and clinical reasoning in practice.
-It comprises 26 cases, each of which is composed of short-answer and selection-list questions. - Clinical Competency Exam (CCE).
+It compromises 70 individual multi-selection questions, each unrelated to any of the others. - Clinical Competency Exam (CCE).
 The CCE is an online real-time assessment of the candidate by multiple examiners across nine clinical cases (four case discussions and five clinical encounters).

-For more information about each exam, including format, preparation, development, standard setting and results, refer to the Examination guide.
+For more information about each exam, including format, preparation, development, standard setting and results, refer to the AKT and KFP Guide and Guidelines for the CCE.